usvdh/audio-visualizer/README.md

 ## Usage example

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.
 By default, the audio-visualizer will play and visualize the song [Wanderlust by Jim Hall][https://www.freemusicarchive.org/music/jim-hall/synth-kid-elsewhere/wanderlust].
 For further enjoyment, you can upload your own songs using the upload button on the top left.

 ## Meta